Laps of luxury: 17 spectacular pools around the world

 (CNN) — Diving in at the deep end has never been more enjoyable than in these jaw-dropping pools.

-From private villas to Japanese onsen, luxury resorts to boutique lodges, these are some of the world's most memorable, luxurious and expensive places to take a dip:
+From private villas to Japanese onsen, luxury resorts to boutique lodges, these are some of the world's most memorable, luxurious and expensive destinations to take a dip:

 1. Ski Portillo, Chile